Cash Flow Statement

 Pitney Bowes (PBI) Short-Term Debt issuances (2016)

-Pitney Bowes (PBI) has disclosed Short-Term Debt issuances for 6 consecutive years, with -$319.9 million as the latest value for Q3 2016.
+Pitney Bowes has reported Short-Term Debt issuances over the past 6 years, most recently at -$319.9 million for Q3 2016.

 • Quarterly Short-Term Debt issuances fell 739.75% to -$319.9 million in Q3 2016 from the year-ago period, while the trailing twelve-month figure was -$319.9 million through Jun 2017, down 245.48% year-over-year, with the annual reading at -$90.0 million for FY2016, 200.0% down from the prior year.